zextras/tech-doc/source/_includes/_installation/update.rst

 to be carried out.
 Section :ref:`upgrade-troubleshooting` below contains information to prevent or fix these issues.

-.. card:: Upgrade to |release|

-   In order to update to version |release| from the previous one, no additional step is required.

 .. _upgrade-checklist:

 Upgrade checklist
 -----------------

+In order to update to version |release| from the previous one, no additional step is required: simply follow the :ref:`Single-Server
+<upgrade-single>` or :ref:`Multi-Server
+<upgrade-multi>` Upgrade procedures.

+In case you upgrade from versions previous to 22.11.0, please expand the following checklist for directions

+.. dropdown:: Checklist for older versions

    Regardless if you have a Single-Server or Multi-Server installation, make sure to check whether you are in one of this situations and execute the steps mentioned in addition to the normal upgrade procedure.
 In case of Multi-Server installation, run them on the correct node.

    :octicon:`check-circle;1em;sd-text-success` If you are running a version up to **22.9.0**, make sure to install the :ref:`adminpanel-packages` along with the other upgrades.

    :octicon:`check-circle;1em;sd-text-success` Before starting the upgrade, check if the list of updates includes the Directory Server, i.e., package ``carbonio-directory-server``.
 If yes, execute the procedure described in :ref:`upgrade-directory-server`.

    :octicon:`check-circle;1em;sd-text-success` In case any ``-db`` package is in the upgrade list, execute the steps in :ref:`bootstrap-db`.

    :octicon:`check-circle;1em;sd-text-success` In a Multi-Server installation, you need to execute some specific commands on the :ref:`AppServer nodes <upgrade-appserver>`.

 .. _upgrade-single: